7dpk/In-memory-key-value-store-go/README.md

 ### BQPOP Command

-The `BQPOP` command is a blocking queue read operation that blocks the thread until a value is read from the queue.
-Here's the pattern for the `BQPOP` command:
+The `BQPOP` command is a blocking queue read operation that wait for a timeout period, if the element is available in the queue before the timeout, the element is returned otherwise a empty value after the timeout period.
+ `BQPOP` command:

 `BQPOP <key> <timeout>`

 - `<key>`: The name of the queue to read from.
-- `<timeout>`: The duration in seconds to wait until a value is read from the queue.
+- `<timeout>`: The duration in seconds to wait until a value is available from the queue.

 ## Expiry Cleanup